-Iraq has been a key contributor to OPEC liquids growth, with the country having added 300,000 b/d year-on-year to its production capacity from 2010-15 and almost 900,000 b/d in total during the 2017-22 period.
+Iraq has been a key contributor to OPEC liquids growth, with the country having added 300,000 b/d year-on-year to its production capacity from 2010-15 and almost 900,000 b/d in total during the 2017-22 period, although the nation has since had to cut back on production due to a combination of the northern pipeline outage and OPEC+ cuts.

 Over the next decade, Iraq’s upstream development will prove both more costly and complex.
 Beyond the need to manage the transition from primary to secondary oil recovery - increasing the need for water injection schemes - operators face a host of challenges: a greater focus on gas treatment projects, degassing station upgrades, addressing midstream infrastructure bottlenecks and managing relations with Iraq’s political machinery.